NatanHerzog/statics-matlab/CHAPTER-7/basic-bridge-model/ch7_model_a_bridge.md

   % Initialize these as `false`
   % They will be toggled to `true` if a corresponding stress exceeds its limit

-TENSILE_FAILUE = false;                       % used to signal a tensile stress failure COMPRESSIVE_FAILUE = false;                   % used to signal a compressive stress failure BEARING_FAILURE = false;                      % used to signal a bearing stress failure SHEAR_FAILURE = false;                        % used to signal a shear stress failure
+TENSILE_FAILURE = false;                      % used to signal a tensile stress failure COMPRESSIVE_FAILURE = false;                  % used to signal a compressive stress failure BEARING_FAILURE = false;                      % used to signal a bearing stress failure SHEAR_FAILURE = false;                        % used to signal a shear stress failure
 ```